jaxnz/flutter_google_places_web/README.md

 If you have XMLHttpRequest errors, please use a proxy.
 For more information please see [cors-anywhere](https://cors-anywhere.herokuapp.com/)

+**If you are using the demo CORS Anywhere proxy (included in the example) - please allow temporary access or use your own proxy**

 If a user types and selects 1600 Amphitheatre Parkway you can retrieve the data

 ```dart